syntax-syndicate/harness-dev-platform-hub/docs/chaos-engineering/use-harness-ce/image-registry.md

 - /docs/chaos-engineering/features/image-registry
 - /docs/chaos-engineering/concepts/explore-concepts/image-registry
 ---
-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

-This topic describes using an image registry within a chaos experiment.
+This topic describes an image registry, its configuration and usage within a chaos experiment.

-### What is an image registry?
+## What is an image registry?

 An image registry is a repository that hosts container images that are used by chaos experiments.
 Registries can be **public** or **private**.
-HCE allows you to use custom image registries for chaos experiments.
+Harness CE allows you to use custom image registries for chaos experiments.

 A custom image registry allows for storing container images securely, restricting access to authorized users and applications only.

 :::tip
 - You can configure the image registry to be used with the default probes.
 If you haven't configured a probe yet, the experiment will use the default image registry.
-- HCE doesn't provide image registry support at the moment for default probes.
+- Harness CE doesn't provide image registry support at the moment for default probes.
 :::

 Follow the steps below to use [custom values](#custom-values-for-image-registry) or [default values](#default-values-for-image-registry) of the image registry in your chaos experiment.